JohnasLeee/Person-Detection/README.md

 In the same folder as Person-Detection, create an additional folder called "pretrained_models" There are much more models, feel free to explore.

+In the "run_me.py" there are empty paths to be assigned.

 # Libraries and versions
 python 3.10